 Side or stomach position: Putting babies on their side and/or stomachs soothes them.
 However, please ensure the baby only sleeps on their back.

 Swinging/Rocking: Rocking your baby in a back-and-forth manner/ rhythmically helps to calm them down and relax.
 You can rock your baby in a rocker or in your arms

 Sucking on a pacifier can also help to calm your baby

-Difference in the cries: Over time, you would be able to differentiate the “I am tired” cry from “I am hungry” cry.
-There would be differences in the arch of the baby’s back, the noise level and the pitch.
+Difference in the cries: Over time, you would be able to differentiate the “I am tired” cry from the “I am hungry” cry.
+There would be differences in the arch of the baby’s back, the noise level, and the pitch.

 Reaction to situations and settings: Different babies react to different settings.
-Some cry when they sense too many people while others after overexposure to light
+Some cry when they sense too many people while others cry after overexposure to light.

 Help Guide organisation; 15/07/2020; https://www.helpguide.org/articles/parenting-family/when-your-baby-wont-stop-crying.htm